TTWNO/cuts/README.md

 0
 0
 ```
-As you can see, `cuts` uses zero-based indexing
-(index 0 means 1st column) by default.
+`cuts`, like cut, uses one-based indexing for columns.
+(zero-based indexing can be used by using the -0 flag).

-Accordingly, the examples below use 0-based indexing.
+Accordingly, the examples below use 1-based indexing.

-If you prefer 1-based indexing, like `cut`, you may easily
+If you prefer 0-based indexing, like the original perl `cuts`, you may easily
-change the default, either via the command line (`-0` option),
+change it via the command line (`-0` option),
-or more permanently, via a small config file `~/.cuts.pl`,
-which is read early during runtime (details below).

 #### `cuts` supports mixed input delimiters (e.g. both CSV and TSV)
 ```